amatov/LineDetectionAlgorithm/README.md

-##### Graphical User Interface written in visual C++ by Alexandre Matov in 2001 for an existing line detection computer vision software.
+##### Graphical user interface written in visual C++ by Alexandre Matov in 2001 for an existing line detection computer vision software.